hotosm/damage-assessment-infra/Documentation/02 Installation/02 Post Terraform Installation Steps.md

 # Post Terraform Installation Steps

+## Configuration of SSL Certificate using Certbot

+Once the Terraform build has completed:
+- Obtain the VM's public IP address.
+- Add a new 'A' record in the HOT DNS account that links a subdomain 'dat' to the public IP address in Azure.
+For example 'dat.hotosm.org' > '111.222.333.444'.
+- Open port 80 on the Network Security Group to allow Certbot callbacks.

-## Requesting a SSL Certificate using Certbot
+### Requesting a SSL Certificate using Certbot

 Configure environment: